MatsumotoJ/Tetroplater/README.md

 <img src="imgs/recording from cortex.png" width=80%>

-Signals from tetrodes gold plated with the Tetroplater (recording from neocortex, high-pass filtered)
+Signals from tetrodes gold plated with the Tetroplater (in neocortex, high-pass filtered)

 ## misc
 - The circuit could be extended for multichannel automatic plating by adding a multiplexer, a microcomputer and etc. The output range of *V_MEA_OUT* is suitable for input to [the Spectrum Shield](https://www.sparkfun.com/products/13116) for Arduino.
 You can also find some hints in an [Open Ephys repository](https://github.com/open-ephys/autoimpedance).